DadaLV/personal_finance_app/README.md

 # README
-Personal Finance App
+Personal Finance App\

-Description
+Ruby 3.0.2\
+Rails 7.0.0\
+PostgreSQL\

+Description\

 This is a personal finance app that allows you to track your income and budgets.
-You can add multiple accounts, categorize your transactions, and generate reports.
+You can add multiple accounts, categorize your transactions, and generate reports.\

-Features
+Features\

 Create and manage accounts
 Add income and expenses with customizable categories